campenr/mothur-py/README.md

 ### Configuration

 The `Mothur` class stores configuration options for how mothur is executed.
-These options include `verbosity` to control how much output there is, `mothur_seed` to control the seed used by mothur for random number generation, and `suppress_logfile` which suppresses the creation of the mothur logfile.
+These options include `mothur_path` to tell mothur-py where to find the mothur executable, `verbosity` to control how much output there is, `mothur_seed` to control the seed used by mothur for random number generation, and `suppress_logfile` which suppresses the creation of the mothur logfile.

+The default for `mothur_path` is `mothur` which will only work if mothur is in your PATH environment variable.
+If it is not then you will need to specify where to find the mothur executable, including the name of the executable
+itself:

+    # configure mothur with executable in current directory on Windows
+    m = Mothur(mothur_path='mothur.exe')

+    # configure mothur with executable in current directory on Linux
+    m = Mothur(mothur_path='./mothur')

+    # configure mothur with executable in alternate directory on Windows
+    m = Mothur(mothur_path='\\path\\to\\mothur.exe')

+Failure to correctly configure the `mothur_path` will usually result in a PermissionError:

+    m = Mothur(mothur_path='/not/a/real/path/to/mothur')
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+      File ".../mothur_py/core.py", line 199, in __call__
+        p = Popen([self.root_object.mothur_path, '#%s' % commands_str], stdout=PIPE, stderr=STDOUT)
+      File "/usr/lib/python3.5/subprocess.py", line 947, in __init__
+        restore_signals, start_new_session)
+      File "/usr/lib/python3.5/subprocess.py", line 1551, in _execute_child
+        raise child_exception_type(errno_num, err_msg)
+    PermissionError: [Errno 13] Permission denied

 When `verbosity` is set to `0` there is no output printed, `1` prints the normal output as would be seen with command line execution (minus the header that contains the mothur version and runtime information), and `2` displays all output